SafalSubedi03/JPEG-Image-Compression/readme.md

 ```

 2. **Chroma Subsampling**

-* 4:2:0 subsampling is applied by averaging each 2×2 block in the Cb and Cr channels.
+   4:2:0 subsampling is applied by reducing the resolution of Cb and Cr channels by half in both dimensions.

-3. **DCT**
+3. **Block-based DCT**

-* Each 8×8 block of the luminance channel is shifted by 128 and transformed using 2D DCT:
+   Each 8×8 block is transformed using 2D DCT:

 ```python
 blockDCT = dct(dct(block.T, norm='ortho').T, norm='ortho')
 ```

 4. **Quantization**

-* The DCT coefficients are divided by a predefined quantization table to reduce data size and remove perceptually less important information.
+   DCT coefficients are quantized using a predefined table to reduce data size and remove perceptually less important information.

 ---

-## Future Work
+## Notes

-* Implement **Huffman encoding** for entropy compression.
+* **Compression.py** handles image compression and stores the result in `compressed_imgdata.npz`.
-* Implement **inverse JPEG** to reconstruct the image from quantized DCT coefficients.
+* **Decompression.py** retrieves the compressed data and reconstructs the image.
-* Extend to full **color image reconstruction** with inverse chroma upsampling.
+* The project currently supports grayscale and YCbCr channels; future work can include **Huffman encoding** and full **color reconstruction**.

 ---